 In his book, A Brief History of Everything, Ken Wilber lays out a fascinating case of how the world is continually evolving and how with every step along the way, everything gets more and more complex.
 This is most certainly the case with SEO.

-In their posts Social Interaction & Advertising Are The Modern Day Search Engine Submission & Link Building and The Evolution of SEO Aaron Wall and William Flaiz, respectively, describe how search engines have evolved over the years in their strategies of how best to return results to a search.
-And, as the search engines have changed and improved, so has how to optimze for the search engines.
+In their posts, Social Interaction & Advertising Are The Modern Day Search Engine Submission & Link Building and The Evolution of SEO Aaron Wall and William Flaiz, respectively, describe how search engines have evolved over the years in their strategies of how best to return results to a search.
+And, as the search engines have changed and improved, so has how to optimize for the search engines.

 In this post I’d like to expand a bit on their thoughts.
 As they point out, there have been basically four steps in the evolution of SEO:

 1. Submit Your Site

 When the Internet first began, the way to get your site found was to make sure the the search engines knew you were there.
 They all had submission systems that allowed you to tell them where your site was and what it was about.
 This allowed them to put your site into a directory.
 Some sites even had people check out your site before being added to their database.
 SEO at this point simply meant that you had to fill out the right forms and that would get you traffic.

 Next came the SpiderBot: software that allowed the search engines to have a computer crawl around the web by following the links they encountered as they roamed.
 As the spiders crawled the web, they archived (indexed) all of the information so that it could be searched.
 At this point, SEO had to up its game a little; this development meant that the pages in your site had to be spider-friendly.
 If the spider couldn’t see and crawl through the links on your site, only a part of your site might end up in the search engines’ databases.
 You had to make sure the links on your site followed the rules that the spiders followed.